 Impression Die Forging, also referred to as closed die forging, basically involves the use of dies to shape the materials.
 It is similar to open-die forging, but the difference lies in the fact that it completely encloses the material that is to be forged.

 Seamless Rolled Ring Forging, like the other forging techniques, utilizes dies and pressure to shape the materials into the desired shape.
 But rather than using flat dies, it makes use of curved dies (typically two opposite curved dies) to shape ring-type components.

-Moreover, the material which are used in forging are found to be cheaper as compared to the others which are used in various metal working processes.
+Moreover, the material which is used in forging is found to be cheaper as compared to the others which are used in various metal working processes.
 The whole process of forging can be implemented on any type of metal.
-Industries can also reduce to usage of expensive alloys with strong forged parts in order to achieve very strong components.
+Industries can also reduce the usage of expensive alloys with strong forged parts in order to achieve very strong components.

 And lastly, forging mostly prevents unexpected failure of any components either due to temperature variance or stress.
 This is because machine forging has superior grain flow and reduces the chances of shrinkage and porosity due to non-uniform heating or cooling.